Author Salman Rushdie airlifted after attack in New York, suspect arrested

 CHAUTAUQUA, N.Y.
 (AP / WROC) — Salman Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked Friday as he was about to give a lecture in western New York.

-An Associated Press reporter witnessed a man storm the stage at the Chautauqua Institution and begin punching or stabbing Rushdie as he was being introduced.
-The 75-year-old author was pushed or fell to the floor, and the man was restrained.
+According to New York State Police, 24-year-old Hadi Matar ran onto the stage and stabbed Rushdie at least one time in the neck.
+The 75-year-old author was pushed or fell to the floor, and Matar was restrained.

 Rushdie was quickly surrounded by a small group of people who held up his legs, presumably to send more blood to his chest.
-New York State Police say Rushdie suffered an apparent stab wound to the neck, and was transported by helicopter to an area hospital.
+Police say Rushdie was transported by helicopter to an area hospital.
 His condition is not yet known.

-A nearby interviewer also suffered a minor head injury, according to officials.
+A nearby interviewer, Ralph Henry Reese, also suffered a minor head injury, according to officials.

-The deputies assigned to the event took the suspect, who has yet to be identified, into custody.
+The deputies assigned to the event took Matar, who is from Fairview New Jersey, into custody.
 Hundreds of people in the audience gasped at the sight of the attack and were then evacuated.

 Gov. Kathy Hochul thanked the responding deputy at the scene of the apparent attack and called the incident a “heartbreaking” moments after.